 At the Consular Office

-International students who have been accepted by Louisiana College and have received an I-20 must next apply for an F-1 student visa from their US consular office before leaving home (on rare occasions, students may obtain visas from a "third country," but this is not advised).
+International students who have been accepted by Louisiana Christian University and have received an I-20 must next apply for an F-1 student visa from their US consular office before leaving home (on rare occasions, students may obtain visas from a "third country," but this is not advised).

 When to apply